reef-technologies/handbook/README.md

 Due to the large space utilization of our projects, the minimum partition size is **50 GB** (recommended size: **100 GB**).

 In case you have no preferences, we recommend using [VeraCrypt](https://www.veracrypt.fr/en/Home.html).
 A step-by-step instruction for the installation process can be found [here](docs/VeraCrypt.md).

+It is allowed to use a non-virtual machine for work purposes (via dual boot or separate physical machine).
+This is not very common and if you are considering setting it up, you probably don't need detailed instructions, so the rest of the guide will show how to build a VM environment.

 ## 2. Virtual machine (host machine)